AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - There are 3 versions of this realtime voice changer, the <u>[Offical Original W-Okada](https://github.com/w-okada/voice-changer)</u> made by Wok, the <u>[Deiteris' Fork](https://github.com/deiteris/voice-changer)</u> made by Deiteris, and the <u>[Tg-Develop's Fork](https://github.com/tg-develop/voice-changer)</u> made by Tg-Develop.
 Note that those 3 links are just for reference to the Source Code Github Repositories of both projects, you should instead follow the guide below.

-- This guide will be about the Wokada Deiteris' fork since it has better preformance and quality compared to the Original Wokada.
+- This guide will be about the Wokada Tg-Develop's fork since it's a fork of the Deiteris' Fork, containing the performance improvements, has an improved Web User Interface, supports Spin Embedder Models, and has Audio Effects.

 - RVC does **NOT** mean realtime voice changer.
 RVC means Retrieval-based-Voice-Conversion.

 ***
-#### Is The W-Okada Deiteris Fork Safe?
+#### Is The W-Okada Tg-Develop's Fork Safe?

 RVC Models are PyTorch Models, a Python library used for AI.
 PyTorch uses serialization via Pythons' Pickle Module, converting the model to a file.
-Since pickle can execute arbitrary code when loading a model, it could be theoretically used for malware, but Wokada Deiteris Fork has a **built-in feature to prevent code execution along the model.**
+Since pickle can execute arbitrary code when loading a model, it could be theoretically used for malware, but Wokada Tg-Develop's Fork has a **built-in feature to prevent code execution along the model.**
 Also, **HuggingFace has a <u>[Security Scanner](https://huggingface.co/docs/hub/security-pickle#hubs-security-scanner)</u>** which scans for any unsafe pickle exploits and uses also ClamAV for scanning dangerous files.
 ***